reslp/genomics/README.md

 genomics scripts
 =========

-This repository contains several small scripts that I use in various steps of my genomics analyses.
-Mostly they are highly personalized for my own needs and I do not provide warrenty for their functionality.
+This repository contains several small scripts I use in various steps of my genomics analyses.
+Mostly they are highly personalized for my own needs and I do not provide warranty for their functionality.
 In this README you will find a brief description of each script.

 #### assembly_filter.py